kurtbuilds/visana/README.md

 I got tired of using the mouse with Asana, so I built Vim-like keybindings.

-If you use Vimium, you must create an exclude rule for the Asana app in order to use Visana.

-Note in this demo the mouse doesn't move at all.
+Note in the demo video below the mouse doesn't move at all.

 ![Visana demo](https://raw.githubusercontent.com/kespindler/visana/master/demo.gif)

 # Installation

-Go to the Chrome Web Store.
+Right now you can run this as an unpacked Chrome extension.
+I'm waiting on publication to the Chrome store.

+If you use Vimium, you must create an exclude rule for the Asana app in order to use Visana.

 # Shortcuts